AsherSpurr/quacker/README.md

 # What is the current progress?
 - ✅ Build out a rudimentary front-end to get some experience with Next
 - ✅ Create the database schema using drawsql
-- ✅ Create all tables and functions necessary to the DB and seed with data
+- ✅ Create fundamental tables and functions necessary to the DB and seed with data
 - 📍 Migrate front-end to fetch seeded data instead of placeholder data
 - 📍 Circle back to front-end to add to and restructure as needed - adding some functionality
+- 📍 Add feeds and feeds_quacks tables
 - 📍 Implement Redis once some functionality is in place
 - ⭐️ Pause and assess the current state.
-Make decisions about CDN's, React Native, type of load balancing (since using Next), which AWS to use first, etc.
+Make decisions about CDN's, if an algorithm will be used for feed/which one, React Native, type of load balancing (since using Next), which AWS to use first, etc.
 - 📍 Next steps based on this assessment

 # Why are we using certain tech?